MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 The example above is the same as running the **Developer Command Prompt for VS 2017** with the **-arch=amd64 -host_arch=amd64** arguments.

-The following table shows the default values and their command line equivalents:
+The following table shows the default values:

 |Context Name|Description|
 |-----------|-----------------|